aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 custom cloud created by the Aiven team (not via [Aiven Console](https://console.aiven.io/)).
-Therefore, after [enabling the BYOC feature](/docs/platform/howto/byoc/enable-byoc) in [Aiven Console](https://console.aiven.io/), there are no further actions required from you to create your custom cloud.
-We\'ll build your custom cloud for you according to the specifications you provided while
+Therefore, after [enabling the BYOC feature](/docs/platform/howto/byoc/enable-byoc) in [Aiven Console](https://console.aiven.io/), there are no further actions required from you to create your custom cloud. we'll build your custom cloud for you according to the specifications you provided while
 [enabling BYOC](/docs/platform/howto/byoc/enable-byoc) in [Aiven Console](https://console.aiven.io/).
 We might